Ngdaz/Hackintosh-i511400-Giga-B560M-DSH3/README.md

 ## Pre-install: Creating the installation USB stick

 First, read the [Dortania OC guide](https://dortania.github.io/OpenCore-Install-Guide/).
 The guide will take you through the creation of installation USB and drive formatting.
-Update your laptop to the latest BIOS firmware from your existing OS (the easiest way is to use fwupd on linux).
+Update your PC to the latest BIOS firmware from your existing OS.

 ## Getting a valid Mac serial key